ihawp/local-deepseek/README.md

 ## Thoughts:
 + Node.js could be removed as a dependency.
 + Make sure it will work if in D:// directory.
++ Maybe it could all just be a Powershell file.

 ### Thanks for reading!